Jackrekirby/Portfolio-SolidJS/README.md

 # Portfolio

-This website, built using SolidJS is a place to view some of my personal and academic coding projects.
+This website, built using SolidJS, is a place to view some of my personal and academic coding projects.

 Check out the SolidJS website below: